patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

         path: /storage/elk-storage2
         server: 9.37.138.12
     ```
+4. Configure the kubectl command line to connect to your ICP Cluster.
+Click the User icon on the navigation bar in the ICP Admin Console, and then select Configure Client.
+Copy the commands and paste them in to the terminal window.

-4. Create the Persistent Volumes by using the following commands:
+5. Create the Persistent Volumes by using the following commands:

     ```
     kubectl create -f ./elk-pv1.yaml